awful-lists/awful-opensource/README.md

 Reason: one of the maintainers has added additional terms of use for users from Russia and Belarus.

-Critique: today you impose your own terms of use on users from Russia.
-What will be tomorrow?

 <details>
 <summary>Content of additional terms</summary>
 <h2>Additional terms of use for users from Russia and Belarus</h2>